zotero/translators/.github/ISSUE_TEMPLATE/template.md

+---
+name: Report confirmed issue with details
+about: If you’re sure you’ve identified a bug in a specific Zotero translator and can provide technical details, you can open an issue here.
+---

 **READ THIS BEFORE CREATING AN ISSUE**

 Zotero generally does not use GitHub Issues for bug reports or feature requests regarding Zotero software.